All Saints Day — October 31-November 2

 Witch costumes 1910

-Hallowe’en incorporated some of the characteristics of the ancient Celtic festival known as Samhain (saa-win), since All Saints Day occurs at the same time of year.
+In what became the “British Isles” (and Great Britain’s colonies) Hallowe’en incorporated some of the characteristics of the ancient Celtic festival known as Samhain (saa-win), since All Saints Day occurs at the same time of the year.
 The festival of Samhain is a celebration of the end of the harvest season, and is sometimes regarded as the “Celtic New Year.”
-Traditionally, the festival was a time used to take stock of supplies and slaughter livestock for winter stores.
+Traditionally, the festival was a time to take stock of supplies and to slaughter livestock for winter storage.
 People believed that on October 31, the boundary between the alive (summer) and the deceased (winter) was so thin it dissolved, and the dead became dangerous to the living by causing problems such as sickness or crop damage.
 The observance frequently involved bonfires, into which bones of slaughtered livestock were thrown.
 Costumes and masks were also worn at the festivals in an attempt to mimic the evil spirits or placate them.

 In 2 Corinthians 5:8 Paul says, “We are confident, yes, well pleased rather to be absent from the body and to be present with the Lord.”
 This at least implies that there is no interim place where disembodied souls are left waiting to enter heaven or hell.
 The Bible says many times that our death is like falling asleep and our resurrection is like waking up.
 The interim is is of no matter to our timeless God; it is like an instant, even if, according to our earthbound understanding, it is a thousand years.